Aripravina-S/Aripravina.github.io/_tabs/about.md

 - Wireshark
 - Basic packet analysis

 The goal isn't simply to memorize networking terms.

-I want to understand what actually happens when data travels from one device to another and how that knowledge can be applied during security monitoring and investigation.
+I want to understand what actually happens when data travels from one device to another and how that knowledge can later be applied during security monitoring and investigation.

+---

-## 🪟 03 — Windows & Active Directory
+# 🪟 03 — Windows & Active Directory

-Windows environments are widely used in organizations, so understanding Windows administration and Active Directory is an important part of my cybersecurity foundation.
+Windows environments are widely used in organizations, making Windows and Active Directory important parts of my cybersecurity foundation.

+My learning includes:

 - Windows fundamentals
 - Windows file system